pattern-lab/website/docs/pattern-states.md

 }
 ```

 Then add `@newpatternstate` to your patterns to have the new look show up.
-If you want to add it to the cascade of the default patterns you can modify your `config.ini`.
+If you want to add it to the cascade of the default patterns you can modify `./config/config.yml`.
 Simply add your new pattern state to the `patternStates` list.

 {% endcapture %}
 {{ m | markdownify }}